|

 When the disc is rotated, the slide contact either touches the metal on the

-outer surface of the disc, or the isolating material that fills the gaps.
+outer surface of the disc, or the insulation that fills the gaps.

 In the drawing above, the coding disc (4) for tab positon 2 is shown.